webKrafters/auto-bst/readme.md

 (node: <a href="#tree-node">TreeNode&lt;T&gt;</a>): void<br />
 When this argument is in its default `undefined` state, the method returns an array of the nodes traversed.<br />Otherwise, `void` is returned.

-- `options:` optional parameter accepts a payload object containing traversal direction, order and range.
+- `options:` optional parameter accepts a <a href="#traversal-options">TraversalOptions</a> payload object containing traversal direction, order and range.
 This argument, by default, holds the directive for the traditional IN_ORDER traversal (i.e. a right ward in-order traversal of the entire tree).

 ## DEFAULT: DEFAULT_CONSTANT